harshmarwah007/GenAI-Powered-Insights-Tool-for-HCP-Market-Research-and-Sales-Data/README.md

-##Case Study: GenAI-Powered Insights Tool for HCP Market
-Research and Sales Data
+# Case Study: GenAI-Powered Insights Tool for HCP Market Research and Sales Data

-Background
+## Background

-You’re part of the Data & AI team in a pharmaceutical company.
-The Commercial and Insights teams are looking to build a solution that enables business users to ask natural language questions and receive meaningful insights from two primary sources:
+You’re part of the **Data & AI team** in a pharmaceutical company.
+The **Commercial** and **Insights** teams are looking to build a solution that enables business users to ask **natural language questions** and receive meaningful insights from two primary sources:

-1. Market Research (MR) Surveys
+### 1. Market Research (MR) Surveys

 These include qualitative interviews with healthcare professionals (HCPs) about product feedback, educational needs, and unmet expectations.
+The raw inputs may include:

+- Audio recordings
+- Transcripts
-The raw inputs could be: o Audio recordings o Transcripts o PDF and PowerPoint summaries o Questionnaire metadata
+- PDF and PowerPoint summaries
+- Questionnaire metadata

-2. Sales Performance Data
+### 2. Sales Performance Data

+Structured data tables from internal databases, including:

+- HCP-level sales trends
+- Product-level performance
-Structured data tables from internal databases with: o HCP-level sales trends o Product-level performance o Call activity and rep engagement
+- Call activity and rep engagement

-The business wants to ask complex, multi-source questions like:
+---

+### Example Business Question

-“What are the most common objections raised by endocrinologists whose prescription volume dropped in the past 2 quarters?”
+> *“What are the most common objections raised by endocrinologists whose prescription volume dropped in the past 2 quarters?”*

-What is expected from you as part of the case study response?
-1. Create a proposed solution design
-2. Define the system architecture
+---

+## What Is Expected from You

+Your case study response should cover the following:

+1. **Proposed Solution Design**
+2. **System Architecture**
-3. Recommend the infrastructure and tech stack
+3. **Recommended Infrastructure and Tech Stack**
-4. Suggest how the solution can be made reusable and scalable
-5. Share a project plan and resource requirements
+4. **Strategy for Reusability and Scalability**
+5. **Project Plan and Resource Requirements**
+6. **Model Fine-Tuning Considerations**
-6. Do you think model fine-tuning will be required for this solution?
-If yes, what would you fine-tune it on, and how would you approach the fine-tuning process?
+    - Do you think fine-tuning is required?
+    - If yes, what data would you fine-tune it on?
+    - What would be your fine-tuning approach?
+7. **Security Measures and Key Considerations**
-7. Can you outline the measures you will take to ensure the application's security, along with the key considerations involved?
+    - What measures will you take to ensure application security?